drvinceknight/Nashpy/docs/reference/stochastic-fictitious-play.rst

 Discussion
 ----------

-Note that similarly to fictitious play, this algorithm will not always converge and sometimes it depends on the form of the game.

 Using the same game from the fictitious play discussion section, we can visualise a lack of convergence when using the default value of :code:`epsilon_bar`::